particuleio/website/content/blog/thanos-monitoring.en.md

 ##### Thanos Store

-[Thanos store](https://thanos.io/tip/components/store.md/) acts a gateway to translate query to remote object storage.
+[Thanos store](https://thanos.io/tip/components/store.md/) acts as a gateway to translate query to remote object storage.
 It can also cache some information on local storage.
 Basically this is the component that allows you to query an object store for metrics.
 This component acts as a store for Thanos Query